hphelion/documentation/network.getting.started.md

 ##Using the Default Network Configuration## {#default}

-A default configuration comes with HP Helion Public Cloud compute activation and includes:
+A default configuration comes with Compute activation and includes:

 * A network
 * A subnet